valoeghese/geckolib/README.md

 Please see the [Getting Started guide](https://github.com/bernie-g/geckolib/wiki/Getting-Started#getting-started) for detailed installation instructions per modding framework.

 ## Documentation
 GeckoLib provides detailed documentation in the form of a [Wiki](https://github.com/bernie-g/geckolib/wiki) and [Javadocs](http://geckolib.bernie.software/javadocs/).
-GeckoLib is currently available for Forge 1.12 and 1.15 and Fabric 1.15 and 1.16.
+GeckoLib is currently available for Forge 1.12, 1.15, 1.16 and Fabric 1.15 and 1.16.

 ## Support
 If you have questions or need help getting up and running with questions, feel free to [join our discord](https://discord.gg/MNQcKxB)!